booorus/booorus/README.md

-#boruss

-"""
-man of many talents
-but the secret is to
+boruss - man of many talents, but the secret is to know them.
-know them.
-"""